Tiendil/feeds.fun/README.md

 The last stable version is always available at https://feeds.fun/

-It is free to use, and should be stable: no database resets, minimal, downtime, etc.
+It is free and should be stable: no database resets, minimal downtime, etc.

 Just do not forget to set up your OpenAI or Gemini API key to access the full power of tags generation.